syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 PointF[] points = new PointF[1];

-//Add the move command to move the postion of the shape
+//Add the move command to move the position of the shape

 points[0] = new PointF(0, 0);